Eschatologue/CM_wiki/docs/class/magus/blade-dancer.md

 **Bonus to Checks**{ .inl } You add your Intelligence modifier (minimum of +1) to all Strength (Athletics) and Dexterity (Acrobatics) checks

-Your Blade Dance ends if you have the ^^Incapacitated^^ condition, if you don Heavy armour or a weapon with :weapon-prop-heavy: Heavy Property, or if you end it (no action required).
+Your Blade Dance ends if you have the ^^Incapacitated^^ condition, if you don Heavy armour or a weapon with :wp-prop-heavy: Heavy Property, or if you end it (no action required).

 Once you enter a Blade Dance you must complete a **:rest-short: Short** or **:rest-long: Long Rest** before you can do so again.
 You can also restore your use of it by expending a level 1+ spell slot (no action required).